mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

-The actual value of a variable or parameter with an interface type may support additional methods, but those cannot be called without relying on a type assertion which is described later.
+The actual value of a variable or parameter with an interface type may support additional methods, but those cannot be called without using a type assertion which is described later.

 Calling a method on a variable with an interface type calls the method on the underlying type.
-If a value has not be assigned to the variable, calling a method on it results in an error.
+If a value has not be assigned to the variable, meaning it is `nil`, calling a method on it triggers a panic.

 #### Interface Example